What is Meditation?

 Where Did Meditation Start?

 Meditation has been around for thousands of years.
 It started mainly in India with the Hindus and Buddhists.
-It was used as a tool to find your way to enlightenment.
-The state of enlightenment is an end to all suffering.
+It was used as a tool to find your way to enlightenment or awakening.
+The state of enlightenment is the recognition or realization of your true nature.
 An enlightened person realizes that true suffering is mind made.
-They do not identify with the mind or ego, allowing yourself to just be, without judgement or hatred.
-They look at life not through the screen of thought and knowledge, but pure awareness.
+They do not identify with the mind or ego.
+An enlighten person looks at life not through the screen of thought and knowledge, but pure awareness or consciousness.
 You are that awareness that is observing every thought, emotion and aspect of life.
-Through meditation, that has been passed down from thousands of years, one can gain insight and peace of mind.
+Through meditation, that has been passed down for thousands of years, one can gain insight and peace of mind.

 The Benefits of Meditation